 You can come up with your own naming convention just get specific with the name and avoid generic one word group names.

-You need to have a procedure in place to detect unused user and computer accounts in Active Directory.
+You need to have a procedure in place to detect inactive users and computer accounts in Active Directory.

-12. Do NOT Install Additional Software or Roles on Domain Controllers
+13. Do Not Install Additional Software or Server Roles on DCs

 Domain controllers should have limited software and roles installed on them.